RPSbot/RPSbot-project/README.md

 # RPSbot-project
-trying to create a chat bot to play "rock paper scissors" and to make people enjoy it my goal is simple, create a startup that can sell the "RPSbot" EVERY advices are good to learn
+trying to create a chat bot to play "rock paper scissors" and to make people enjoy it.
+ My goal is simple, create a startup that can sell the "RPSbot", so EVERY advices are good to learn

 RPSbot team